benrady/specific/README.md

 # Specific

-Generate test doubles using clojure.spec
+Generate mocks and other test doubles using clojure.spec

 ## Why?